Philanthropy in the United States: Wealth bias

 At least one researcher (Jane Mayer) has noted the phenomenon of wealthy donors contributing to ostensibly charitable institutions (think tanks, educational programs) that work to advance "political policies" in the financial interests of their contributors.
 In particular she points to a movement by wealthy conservatives, (the Koch brothers – Charles and David – in particular) to donate not only to the arts, sciences and education, but to use philanthropy as "the weapon of choice" in their political war against (what they believed) was over taxation of the wealthy and over regulation of their businesses.
 Mayer argues that while these donations are not political donations in the conventional sense of campaign funding to win elections, they have "changed the course of American politics" by changing how Americans think – convincing the public of the efficacy of Climate change denial, "lowering taxes and rolling back regulations, slashing the welfare state, and obliterating the limits on campaign spending".
 The wealthy don't just spend heavily on political interests they are more likely to contribute to their own private foundations, donor-advised funds and educational institutions.

-The concentration of funding in the hands of a few give those few enormous power and leave those they fund reliant on their whims.
+The concentration of funding in the hands of a few, give that few enormous power and leave those they fund reliant on their whims.